House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some car owners also purchase a 3rd extended warranty.
 However, most of these types of warranties only cover specific parts.
 That might include, for example, the ignition, gearbox, or clutch, but typically not the entire engine.

 In other words, the manufacturer’s warranty might cover the cost of replacing your car’s engine, and it might not.
-Before proceeding, it’s a good idea to check the warranty and, if you’re unsure, check with your car dealer.
+Before proceeding, it’s a good idea to check the warranty and, if unsure, check with your car dealer.

 mechanic removing car engine